ThereforeGames/unprompted/docs/MANUAL.md

 <details><summary>[length]</summary>

-Returns the number of items in a delimited string.
+Returns the number of items in a delimited string or `[array]` variable.

 Supports the optional `_delimiter` argument which lets you specify the separator between each item.
 It defaults to your config's `syntax.delimiter` value (`|`).